10 Cheapest Ways To Build A House On a Budget

 4. Choose A Design With A Simple Roof

-This concept of spending-less-saves-you-more also applies to roofing: simpler designs will cost you much less.
-Although multi-level roofs may look nice, it’s always cheaper to go with a simple roofing option.
+This concept of “spending less saves you more” also applies to roofing: simpler designs will cost you much less.
+Although multilevel roofs may look nice, it’s always cheaper to go with a plain, gently sloping roof.

-Whether you’re a seasoned expert in sustainability or you’re simply interested in taking small steps toward going green, there are plenty of ways to make your home more energy efficient – from installing better insulation or high-efficiency windows to utilizing solar or wind energy as a resource.
+Whether you’re a seasoned expert in sustainability or you’re simply interested in taking small steps toward going green, you can make your home more energy-efficient in plenty of ways – from installing better insulation or high-efficiency windows to using solar panels or wind energy as a resource.

-The drawback for many people, however, is the initial cost of these features, which can run rather high.
-But simply viewing them as an investment rather than a one-time purchase, and keeping in mind how much money these products can save you over time, will make their price tag much less intimidating.
+The drawback for many people is the initial cost of these features, which can be rather high.
+Viewing them as an investment rather than a one-time purchase and keeping in mind how much money these products save over time will make their price tag much less intimidating.

 6. Keep Water Usage Areas Together

-Now this is truly a great way to save money when building your home from the ground up: keep your water usage areas together.
+Now, this is truly a great way to save money when building your home from the ground up.
 By clumping your laundry room, bathrooms and kitchens as closely together as possible – either vertically or horizontally – you can eliminate a need for excess plumbing materials and shave off some extra costs.
-So, when you’re drawing up your floorplan, keep this in consideration if you’re looking to save some cash.
+So, when you’re drawing up your floor plan, consider this configuration if you’re looking to save some cash.

 8. Build A Tiny House

-If you’re open to more a unorthodox way of living, then the tiny home lifestyle could be up your alley.
-This bite-sized movement has skyrocketed in popularity over the past few years due to its sustainability and clever use of square footage.
-With its viral success online, tiny-home owners have grown into a passionate online community with information on the lifestyle pros and cons, tiny home floorplans, and veteran advice in abundance.
+If you’re open to a more unorthodox way of living, then the tiny home lifestyle could be up your alley.
+This bite-sized home has skyrocketed in popularity over the past few years thanks to its sustainability and clever use of every square foot.
+With its viral success, tiny-home owners have grown into a passionate online community sharing abundant information on the lifestyle pros and cons, tiny home floor plans and veteran advice.

-But tiny homes aren’t just appealing because they’re trendy.
-In fact, their biggest draw is their affordability.
+Tiny homes aren’t just appealing because they’re trendy.
+Their biggest draw is that they’re affordable.

 Since tiny homes are, well, tiny, they’ll cost you significantly less to build than a conventional house.
-Most tiny homes range from just $20,000 – $100,000, depending on how luxurious you want your build to be.
-Not to mention, they also cost significantly less to maintain than your standard home.
+Tiny homes cost anywhere from just $20,000 – $100,000, depending on how luxurious you want your build to be.
+They also cost significantly less to maintain than your standard home.
 You can even opt to build your tiny home on wheels if you’re interested in traveling or plan to move in the future.

-Another option for those looking for something new is simply trying to find ways to utilize unconventional building materials.
+Another option for those looking for something new is simply trying to find ways to use unconventional home building materials.
 With the tiny home movement picking up steam there has been an influx of popularity for shipping container homes – houses built using reclaimed storage containers.

-The kind of innovation that looked at storage containers and saw durable, home construction materials is the kind of creativity you should try and hone in on when building your home.
-Not only is this recycling of materials extremely sustainable, but it will also clearly save you money on your build.
+The kind of innovative thinking that saw storage containers as durable, home construction materials is the kind of cost-effective creativity you should try to focus on when building your home.
+Not only is recycling materials extremely sustainable, but it will also clearly save you money on your build.